Best Small Cap Blend Mutual Funds

 What is the best small cap index fund?

 The best small cap index fund depends on your brokerage.
-FSSNX (Fidelity, 0.025%) and SWSSX (Schwab, 0.04%) are strong low-cost options.
-VSMAX (Vanguard, 0.05%) tracks the CRSP US Small Cap Index.
+SWSSX (Schwab, 0.023%) is the lowest-cost option.
+FSSNX (Fidelity, 0.025%) and VSMAX (Vanguard, 0.05%) are also strong choices.
 All three track slightly different benchmarks but provide broad small-cap exposure at minimal cost.
-The differences in returns over time are marginal — prioritize the lowest expense ratio available to you.
+SWSSX returned +29.56% over the trailing 12 months as of June 2026.

 How much of my portfolio should be in small cap funds?

 Most financial planners suggest 10–20% of your U.S. equity allocation in small-cap stocks.
-If you hold a total market fund, you already have ~7–10% small-cap exposure.
-Adding a dedicated small-cap fund tilts that allocation higher.
+If you hold a total market fund (VTSAX, FSKAX), you already have ~7–10% small-cap exposure.
+Adding a dedicated small-cap fund increases that tilt.
 For investors with 20+ year horizons and high risk tolerance, a larger tilt may be appropriate.
 Reduce small-cap exposure as you approach retirement.

 What is the difference between Small Blend, Small Growth, and Small Value funds?